waugh/im_writing/README.md

 Ahead of that final expression, it is permissible to define intermediate results and give them names.

 The order of the definitions does not matter.
-A defined name can be used in
+A defined name can be used in a definition and/or in the final expression.
+Recursion is allowed.

 If an operation gives rise to an error or an exception, the langauge expresses this as a result with a value that carries the fact of the error or exception